The Surprising Effectiveness of Vacation Rental Tax Shelters

 So, what is a tax shelter?
 Does your property qualify as one?
 Let’s explore the specifics of vacation rental tax shelters and how they could be beneficial upon tax time.

-What the heck are ‘Vacation Rental Tax Shelters’?
+What Are ‘Vacation Rental Tax Shelters’?

 Tax breaks for rental homes are often referred to as vacation rental tax shelters, and can generate big returns.
 Taxation of a vacation rental home is contingent on the combination of personal and rental use.
 If your home is rented often enough to be considered a rental property, you can claim this income as a tax deduction.